Self-Employed Business Income

 Paying In (aka 'capital introduced')

-If you transfer your own money into your Coconut account, for example to cover expenses, then we call that "Paying In".
+If you transfer your own money into your business account, for example to cover expenses, then we call that "Paying In".

 In bookkeeping and accounting, if you're a sole trader and you transfer your own money into your business account, the term for this is usually "Capital Introduced".

-Paying In is excluded from your income, expenses, profit and tax calculations.
+Paying In is excluded from your income, expenses and profit.

 If you are both employed and self-employed, you might earn some employment income which will be taxed through the PAYE system.